 - Inability to maintain focus and productivity at work,

 - Substance abuse such as drugs or alcohol to cope symptoms,

 - Increased risk of developing other mental health issues, such as anxiety and depression,

 - Impulsive behavior leading to legal issues,

 - Increased risk of physical health problems due to impulsiveness and distractibility.

 While ADHD is a chronic condition, the symptoms may respond to treatment.

 It’s important to work with a healthcare professional to determine the best treatment plan.
-They can help identifying any underlying conditions and managing symptoms in order to live a happy fulfilling life.
-Contact Dr. Carla today.
+An RTT therapist or psychologist can help identify and diagnose any underlying conditions and prescribe a proper treatment plan to manage ADHD symptoms in order to live a happy fulfilling life.